WaffleHacks/website-2022/README.md

 ## Attribution

-The privacy policy, data sharing policy, rules, and code of conduct are adapted from [MLH's policies repository](https://github.com/MLH/mlh-policies).
+The privacy policy, rules, and code of conduct are adapted from [MLH's policies repository](https://github.com/MLH/mlh-policies).